 Acne type two includes multiple papules and pustules.
 This acne type is inflammatory and is more likely to cause scarring.

 Papules are the bumps found under the skin’s surface.
 These bumps are solid, red or pink, and slightly swollen.

 Pustules are known as pimples.
-These are larger, tender bumps that have whitish or yellowish pus in the center of it.
+These are larger, tender bumps with whitish or yellowish pus in the center of them.

 Acne type three is also known as acne vulgaris.
 This acne type includes comedones, papules, pustules, nodules, and cysts.
 With this acne type, there is a lot of inflammation involved.